NiteshMethani/PlotQA/README.md

 		legend: Bounding boxes, axis labels, ticks lables corresponding to the legend of the plot.
 		plot_info: Bounding box corresponding to the plot.
 		figure_info: Bounding box corresponding to the figure.

 image_index: Image-index corresponding to each image.
 ```

+The annotations for the plot images for different data splits can be downloaded from the following links:
 [Train](), [Validation](), [Test]()

 #
 **Question-Answer pairs**

 `qa_pairs.json` is a list of dictionaries where each dictionary represents a question.
 Each question is represented using the following fields:
 ```
 image_index: Image-index corresponding to the image on which this question is being asked.